summonersRift/summonersrift.github.io/_posts/2018-08-12-coding-interview-resources.md

 iv.  for item in dict.items():   #python3 and faster than iter items

-List
-One of the most important data structures in Python is the list.
+--> List : one of the most important data structures in Python is the list.
 Lists are very flexible and have many built-in control functions.

 >>> [0]*8
 [0, 0, 0, 0, 0, 0, 0, 0]